 The 12 Steps outline a path to spiritual progress through a series of actions designed to elicit what The Big Book of Alcoholics Anonymous refers to as a “psychic change” – a complete mental, emotional, and spiritual shift in perception.

-We believe the 12 Steps are critical elements of any long-term recovery program.
-Accordingly, we include their teachings & principals into every component of our treatment program.
+We believe the 12 Steps can be a critical element of a long-term recovery program.
+Accordingly, we include the teachings and principles into our treatment program.

 What are the 12 Steps?